San Miguel de Allende with Kids: Art, Color and Colonial Charm

 Why San Miguel de Allende Belongs on Your Family Travel List

-San Miguel de Allende -- often shortened to SMA by those who love it -- sits at roughly 6,200 feet in Mexico's colonial heartland, in the state of Guanajuato.
-UNESCO designated its historic center a World Heritage Site in 2008, and the city has consistently been voted one of the best small cities in the world by travel publications.
-But what the glossy rankings do not tell you is how genuinely family-friendly this place is.
+San Miguel de Allende, often shortened to SMA by people who love it, sits at roughly 6,200 feet in Mexico's colonial heartland, in the state of Guanajuato.
+UNESCO designated its historic center a World Heritage Site in 2008.
+It has been voted "best small city in the world" by enough travel magazines that locals roll their eyes when it gets named again.
+What the rankings do not tell you is how genuinely family-friendly this place is.

 Mexican culture, at its core, revolves around family.
-Children are welcomed everywhere here -- at restaurants, at galleries, at church festivals, at the Tuesday market.
-There are no side-eyes when your toddler shrieks with delight at a passing mojigangas (giant puppet) parade.
+Children are welcomed everywhere here.
+Restaurants, galleries, church festivals, the Tuesday market.
+There are no side-eyes when your toddler shrieks with delight at a passing mojigangas parade.
 People smile.
 They offer your kid a piece of fruit.
 They tell you your baby is beautiful.
+After our Boulder years before we moved to Mexico, the contrast was still startling.
 It is, frankly, refreshing.

 The pace is also manageable.
 The historic center is compact and walkable.
-There are no theme parks to navigate, no massive distances to cover.
+No theme parks, no massive distances.
 Your days can be as structured or as loose as your family needs them to be.

 Exploring the Historic Center